lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 > This article's purpose is twofold --- it serves as a tournament report from the perspective of an 8-cast player and as a general overview of the event.
 For those who seek just the former, [click here to skip to the appropriate section](#the-tournament-from-the-first-person-perspective).
 {: .prompt-info }

+The card I was most impressed about was <mtg-card>Forging the Anchor</mtg-card>, really.

 ## Legacy scene in Poland

 Warsaw is the capital of Poland, which means: